bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### Session tickets[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#tls_session-tickets)

-The servers encrypt the entire session state and send it to the client as a “ticket”.
+The servers encrypt the entire session state and send it to the client as a "ticket”.
 When reconnecting, the state is sent to the server in the initial connection.
 This mechanism avoids the need for server-side session cache.
 If the server doesn’t use the ticket, for any reason (failure to decrypt it, it’s too old, etc.), it will create a new session and send a new ticket.
 See [RFC 5077](https://tools.ietf.org/html/rfc5077) for more information.

 Resumption using session tickets is becoming commonly supported by many web browsers when making HTTPS requests.